Katsina Vocational Training Center: Milestones and Impact

 Since its establishment in 2000, the Katsina Vocational Training Centre (KVTC) has empowered over 11,900 individuals from all 34 local government areas of Katsina State.
 This includes targeted rehabilitation and skills development for marginalized groups.
 Notably, the Centre has trained 2,770 inmates at the National Drug Law Enforcement Agency (NDLEA) facility in Katsina, as well as 870 inmates at the Katsina Correctional Centre, helping to reintegrate them into society through gainful skill acquisition.
 These achievements demonstrate KVTC’s commitment not only to youth empowerment but also to correctional and rehabilitation services.

 In August 2021, when the Centre marked International Youth Day by empowering 315 young people with startup tools, including sewing and knitting machines, fashion design kits, and seed capital.
 This initiative aimed to foster self-employment and reduce dependency on government jobs.
 According to Hotpen News and Radio Nigeria Kaduna, this event reaffirmed KVTC’s hands-on, direct-action approach to grassroots skills development.

 In 2025, KVTC secured 3,500 training slots through the Federal Government’s Technical and Vocational Education and Training (TVET) programme.
 Through this initiative, trainees received certified instruction, stipends, entrepreneurship support, and starter kits.
 The partnership marked a national recognition of the Centre’s credibility and its alignment with Nigeria’s vocational education framework.

 Further reinforcing its impact, in July 2025, the Centre celebrated the graduation of 634 trainees across 15 vocational trades, including tailoring, carpentry, auto mechanics, welding, and GSM phone repair.
 Each graduate received trade-specific starter packs to launch their own businesses.
 The graduation ceremony, covered by Katsina Times, Leadership Newspaper, and Whistle NG, was attended by Governor Dikko Radda, who praised the program and pledged to expand its reach.
 Plans were also announced to introduce 10 new training departments to meet increasing demand.

+In September 2025, the Katsina Vocational Training Center, in partnership with the Paracha Family of Abuja, conducted a three-day digital entrepreneurship workshop that trained youths from across the state on how to use mobile phones and WhatsApp Business for marketing, customer engagement, and small-scale online commerce.
+The programme, facilitated by a resource person from Jigawa State, encouraged participants to adopt self-reliance through mobile-based business skills, and concluded with a closing ceremony attended by the Chief Judge of Katsina State, Musa Danladi Abubakar, who presented certificates and urged responsible utilisation of the skills acquired.